Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

     mtb_shared\wiced_btsdk\tools\btsdk-utils\wmbt\Release>set MBT_BAUD_RATE=3000000

-    TRANSPORT_MODE: The Bluetooth Core Specification [1] defines the Host Controller Interface (HCI) which provides a standardized communication protocol between the BT host stack and BT controller.
-Cypress SoC Bluetooth devices provide a high level of integration, e.g. BT Controller and embedded BT Host Stack in a single chip, to simplify BT product development for customers by not requiring them to be familiar with all HCI commands/events.
-Typically, when the embedded stack is utilized in the Cypress device and it interfaces to an onboard MCU, the MCU software would likely need to send/receive commands/events to the Cypress device.
+    TRANSPORT_MODE: The Bluetooth(r) Core Specification [1] defines the Host Controller Interface (HCI) which provides a standardized communication protocol between the Bluetooth(r) host stack and controller.
+AIROC(TM) SoC Bluetooth devices provide a high level of integration, e.g. Bluetooth(r) Controller and embedded Host Stack in a single chip, to simplify product development for customers by not requiring them to be familiar with all HCI commands/events.
+Typically, when the embedded stack is utilized in the AIROC(TM) device and it interfaces to an onboard MCU, the MCU software would likely need to send/receive commands/events to the AIROC(TM) device.
-    For such a solution, WICED HCI is defined and provided as an example, see WICED HCI UART Control Protocol [3].
-WMBT provides support for both HCI and WICED HCI via the TRANSPORT_MODE environment variable.
-If WICED HCI is desired, your application must implement handlers for the
+    For such a solution, AIROC(TM) HCI is defined and provided as an example, see AIROC(TM) HCI UART Control Protocol [3].
+WMBT provides support for both HCI and AIROC(TM) HCI via the TRANSPORT_MODE environment variable.
+If AIROC(TM) HCI is desired, your application must implement handlers for the
     HCI_CONTROL_TEST_COMMAND_ENCAPSULATED_HCI_COMMAND, see hci_control_test.c
     included with the watch sample application.
 HCI should be sufficient for most